 How to look inside Office files on Windows a.k.a. the ‘Zip trick’

 Recent Microsoft Office files are a kind of Zip archive.
 This means that it’s pretty easy to peek inside them and see how the file size breaks down, or to look at a specific file inside.
 It’s pretty addictive once you know how — we’ve found ourselves using this pretty much every day since.
-We show you how to do this using Windows File Explorer, and by using the free tool 7-zip (recommended).
+We show you how to do this using Windows File Explorer, NXPowerLite Desktop, or by using the free compression tool 7-Zip.

 On Mac?
 Read how to unzip Office files on Mac.